Odion100/SystemLynx/README.md

 # SystemLynx ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-blue.svg) ![JS 100%](https://img.shields.io/badge/JavaScript-100%25-green)

 SystemLynx is a framework for developing modular web APIs in NodeJS.
 It's a wrapper on top of ExpressJS and Socket.io.
-With SystemLynx, instead of developing a server with endpoints, you can simply export objects from the server into the client application.
-Basically any objects added to a SystemLynx Service can be loaded and used by a SystemLynx Client.
+With SystemLynx, instead of developing a server with endpoints, you can simply export objects from a server into a client application.
+Basically any objects hosted by a SystemLynx Service can be loaded and used by a SystemLynx Client.

-SystemLynx comes with the following objects that are used for web API development:
+SystemLynx comes with the following objects that are used for web app development:

 ```javascript
 const { App, Service, Client, LoadBalancer } = require("systemlynx");